Single Mom Iggy Azalea Clarifies Playboi Carti Is An Active Dad To Son Onyx

 “What I mean last night was that I’m raising my son alone and I’m not in a relationship.”

-Originally, Iggy vented about her relationship, hinting there was an issue with loyalty in her relationship with her ex.
+Originally, Iggy vented about her relationship, hinting there was an issue with loyalty between her and her ex.
 She eventually added clues that Carti was allegedly lying to her, something she wouldn’t tolerate.

 “You lost a real 1.
 People take loyalty for granted & that’s why I’d rather be alone.
 One thing I’ll never understand is how liars live with themselves.
 That s–t don’t eat y’all up inside?”